TRIAL PADDOCKS

 -

-Main KPIs determined (DSE/Ha, $/DSE, $/Ha).
+KPIs are determined (DSE/Ha, Tonne/Ha, $/DSE, $/Tonne, $/Ha, etc).

 -

-Key learning outcomes.
+Key learning outcomes are identified.

 -

-Future research questions identified.
+Future research questions are identified.

 -

-'Trial Paddocks' recording & analysis also reveals:
+'Trial Paddocks' also reveals:

 -